 Download Syllabus First Course (Railway Engineering: Track and Train Interaction)

 Full Professional Certificate Program - consisting of three professional online courses plus an individual guided capstone project: € 1100 (saving up to € 400)

 Individual courses: € 350 per course (the capstone project is € 450 and is only available to learners who complete all three courses)

-You can enroll by clicking 'enroll now' on the right side of the screen and if you wish to be informed about news, announcements and other updates about these courses please leave your email address in the form on the bottom right of this screen.
+If you wish to be informed about news, announcements and other updates about these courses please leave your email address in the form on the bottom right of this screen.

 To keep trains running, improve services over time and offer faster and more comfortable travel, the rail industry is in need of professionals with the knowledge and skills to support innovation and provide sustainable and low-cost solutions.
 This entails the smart use of resources and the ability to meet the demands and requirements of all stakeholders involved.
 To do this successfully, experts need not only to master their own area of specialization, but be able to understand railway operations from a broader systems perspective.
 They need to be able to control, oversee and derive benefit from the connections and interactions between all the parameters, processes and interfaces of these complex technical systems, including those of a political rather than a technical nature.

 Through understanding how all the interfaces relate, affect each other and influence the system, professionals can deploy more efficient ways of planning and implementing operational and maintenance strategies.
 This will ultimately have an impact on their decisions about investment, innovation and optimization.

 This new Professional Certificate Program in Railway Engineering consists of the following three career-oriented courses and a capstone project:

 In this course you will learn the individual elements of infrastructure and rolling stock and how they connect and interact with each other.
 This will include the superstructure of railways, the properties of the most important materials, the wheel-rail interface and traction systems, and transition zones.
 Read more